ttexan1/klavis/mcp-clients/README.md

 # MCP Clients

-This directory contains the client implementations for interacting with the Multi-Compute Platform (MCP).
+This directory contains the client implementations for interacting with the Model Context Protocol (MCP).

 ## Available Clients